labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 **************************************************

 Some tools allow the possibility to save Genomic Objects into a gene cart.
+Using the  **Export To Gene Cart** button that is above results tables as shown below, you will be able to save the corresponding Genomic Objects into a gene cart.
 For instance, this is the case in the :ref:`keywords`, in the :ref:`rgpfinder` tool, in the :ref:`rnaseq_DiffExprAnalysis` tool or in the :ref:`viewer`.
-Generally speaking, check for the availability of a **Export To Gene Cart** button above a table as shown below.

 .. image:: img/export_gene_cart.png

-If there are more than 300 000 genes to export, the window will display an error as shown below.
+If you try to export more than 300 000 genes in a cart, an error will be displayed as shown below.

 .. image:: img/genesbasketpopup_error.png

-To export the list:
+To save the list:

 1. Click on the **Export To Gene Cart** button.
-   This will to open the 'Export Interface' in a new window.
+   This will open the 'Export Interface' in a new window.

 .. image:: img/genesbasketpopup.png

 2. Select your destination cart in the select menu or create a new one if necessary by clicking on the **NEW CART** button.
 3. Click on the **SAVE** button.

-All the Genomic Objects listed below the **Export To Gene Cart** button will be saved into the destination cart.
-If a genomic object is already in the cart, it won't be added twice.
+If a genomic object is already present in the cart, it won't be added.
 If the size of the resulting gene cart is more than 300 000 genes, the window will display an error and the cart won't be saved as shown below.
 The window remains open so you can select another gene cart.